hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 ---

-How often do you use the following social media site, if at all?
+_SM_frequency_ - How often do you use the following social media site, if at all?

 Response options: More than five times a day (1), 2-5 times a day (2), once a day (3), once every couple of days (4), once a week (5), less than once a week (6), never (7)

 Facebook

-## Mean-averaged items
+---

-## Other transformations
+Demographic variable names should be clear.